Evolution of swarming behavior is shaped by how predators attack

 \section{Conclusions and Future Work}

 The contributions of this work are as follows.
-First, we demonstrate Hamilton's selfish herd hypothesis in a digital evolutionary model and highlight that it is the attack mode of the predator that critically determines the evolvability of selfish herd behavior.
+First, we demonstrate Hamilton's selfish herd hypothesis in a digital evolutionary model and highlight that it is the attack mode of the predator that critically determines the evolvability of swarming behavior.
 Second, we show that density-dependent predation is sufficient for the selfish herd to evolve as long as the predators cannot consistently attack prey in the center of the group.
 Finally, we show that density-dependent predation is sufficient to evolve grouping behavior in prey as a response to predation by coevolving predators.
 Consequently, future work exploring the evolution of the selfish herd in animals should not only consider the behavior of the prey in the group, but the attack mode of the predators as well.
 Following these experiments, we analyze the evolved control algorithms of the swarming prey and identify simple, biologically-plausible agent-based algorithms that produce emergent swarming behavior, including a mechanism that produces ``selfish'' behavior that drives the prey toward the center of the swarm.

 Of course, the evolved prey behavior shown in the videos accompanying this paper may not closely resemble the anti-predator behavior of many species of group-living prey that we observe in nature.
 We provide these videos to demonstrate that grouping-like behavior has indeed evolved---and to confirm that the swarm density count metric accurately captures when the prey evolve grouping-like behavior---but we do not seek to claim that we have evolved a particular behavioral phenotype that would match the grouping behavior we observe in nature.
 Presumably such grouping behavior has been selected for by a variety of environmental factors that are not completely captured in this model, which would make a fascinating venue of research in the future.

 While this work shows one method by which the the evolution of grouping behavior can be studied, there remain many different hypotheses explaining the evolution of grouping behavior~\cite{Krause2002}.
-Our future work in this area will focus on directly testing these hypotheses in similar digital evolutionary models, which has been detailed in~\cite{Olson2015Thesis}.
+Our future work in this area will focus on directly exploring these hypotheses in similar digital evolutionary models, which has been detailed in~\cite{Olson2015Thesis}.